 For example, if you’re reviewing some of the differences between exempt and non-exempt employees, including a visual representation illustrating the differences you are discussing will help.
 Reiterate what those differences mean and highlight the key takeaways at the end of the presentation.

-4. Provide Opportunities for Questions and Feedback
+Give Opportunities for Questions or Feedback

 It’s inevitable that your employees will have follow-up questions.
 You can open up the floor to questions during a presentation if you decide to go that route.
 You can also have an “Open Door” policy that encourages employees to discuss their questions with HR or with their managers.
 Here are some other ways to facilitate clarity: